 The TNP is offered to help fill most of the coverage gaps created by Medicare and is the only postemployment benefit provided to eligible post-65 retired and disabled employees of participating employers.
 This plan does not include pharmacy.
-In accordance with Title 8, Chapter 27, Section 209, Tennessee Code Annotated, benefits are established and amended by cooperation of insurance committees created by Sections 8-27-201, 301, and 701, Tennessee Code Annotated.
+In accordance with Section 8-27-209, Tennessee Code Annotated, benefits are established and amended by cooperation of insurance committees created by Sections 8-27-201, 301, and 701, Tennessee Code Annotated.
 Retirees and disabled employees of the state, component units, local education agencies, and certain local governments who have reached the age of 65, are Medicare-eligible, and also receive a benefit from the Tennessee Consolidated Retirement System, may participate in this plan.
 All plan members receive the same plan benefits at the same premium rates.
 Many retirees receive direct subsidies toward their premium cost; however, participating employers determine their own policy in this regard.
 The primary government contributes to the premiums of component unit retirees based on years of service.
 Therefore, retirees with 30 years of service receive \$50 per month; 20 but less than 30 years, \$37.50; and 15 but less than 20 years, \$25.
 The university does not provide any subsidies for retirees in the TNP.
-The primary government paid \$1.18 million for OPEB as the benefits came due during the reporting period.
+The primary government paid \$1.18 million for OPEB as the benefits came due during the fiscal year ended June 30, 2024.
 This plan is funded on a pay-as-you-go basis, and there are no assets accumulating in a trust that meets the criteria of paragraph 4 of GASB Statement 75.

-In accordance with Title 8, Chapter 27, Part 209, Tennessee Code Annotated, the state insurance committees established by Sections 8-27-201, 301, and 701, Tennessee Code Annotated, determine the required payments to the plan by member employers and employees.
+In accordance with Section 8-27-209, Tennessee Code Annotated, the state insurance committees established by Sections 8-27-201, 301, and 701, Tennessee Code Annotated, determine the required payments to the plan by member employers and employees.
 Claims liabilities of the plan are periodically computed using actuarial and statistical techniques to establish premium rates.
 Administrative costs are allocated to plan participants.
-Employers contribute towards employee costs based on their own developed policies.